 Staff members are encouraged to communicate with students and parents/guardians for educational purposes using a variety of effective methods, including electronic communication.
-As with other forms of communication, staff members must maintain professional boundaries with students while using electronic communication regardless of whether the communication methods are provided by the district or the staff member uses his or her own personal electronic communication devices, accounts, webpages or other forms of electronic communication.
+As with other forms of communication, staff members must maintain professional boundaries with students while using electronic communication regardless of whether the communication methods are provided by the district or the staff member uses his or her own personal electronic communication.
 The district does not have sufficient staff to monitor every communication between employees and students and does not, therefore, commit to monitoring such communication.